PatchworkOS 966e257

 This does not add the superblock to the superblock cache, the vfs_mount() function will do that using vfs_add_superblock().

-There is no superblock_free() instead use DEREF().
+There is no superblock_free() instead use UNREF().

 Note that the superblock's root dentry must be created and assigned after calling this function.